parthsharma1410/holokitab-task1/README.md

+# Holokitab

+This project enables user to login with phone number and otp and select the book of their choice, after authenticating the Activation code entered.
-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).